danillionM/sensor-based-mobile-applications/Lab3/README.md

 ## Introduction

-This Android app project was created as part of a lab exercise for the course "Networking with Threads (Handler)" at [Your University's Name].
 The exercise aims to demonstrate the following concepts:

 - Downloading data from the web using a separate thread.
 - Displaying the downloaded content in a Composable Text.